mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 Setre leaned in to whisper something in hae ear, and the maman's expression changed from desire to excitement.
 Thi motioned for him to follow, but Kipnu hesitated, imagining all of the things thi could be suggesting.
 Setre lowered her mouth to his ear and her spear to his back, and whispered to him, "Now is the time to prove your loyalty."
 And with a deep breath, he took the maman's hand and followed hae to a small table a few steps away.

 "Kipnu, welcome to the Senate of Ulukoma," thi said.
 "I am Shinna, master of ceremonies and keeper of the guardians."
 Thi moved around him with an intimidating confidence, never taking hae eye off of him.
-"All under the shelter of this great yurt are equals.
+"All under the shelter of the Cloth are equals.
 We've proven our worth and our loyalty to each other.
 And you," she paused to look over him again, "You will do the same."

 Kipnu stared at hae with cautious eyes.
 He thought of the people working the ovens outside, wondered how they had been deemed unworthy.